study-ORCATech-cloud/docker-labs/Compose/LAB02-VolumesPersistence/exercise4/README.md

 ## Overview

 In this exercise, you will:
+1. Configure Docker Compose for volume backup and restore operations
-1. Create a backup of a PostgreSQL database volume
+2. Create a backup of a PostgreSQL database volume
-2. Restore the backup to a new volume
+3. Restore the backup to a new volume
-3. Learn best practices for volume data backup and recovery
+4. Learn best practices for volume data backup and recovery

 ## Files